 By setting up a customer portal, you can provide your regular Customers with access to information about their accounts, Shipments, and Invoices – on their time, rather than yours.
 Customers can also use the portal to request Quotes or even place Orders directly – saving the time you spent entering those Quotes or Orders yourself.

 Setting Up Customer Logins

-In order to allow your Customers access to their Customer Portal, you will need to assign a login and password to a specific Contact in their Customer record.
+To allow your Customers access to their Customer Portal, you will need to assign a login and password to a specific Contact in their Customer record.

-To do so, navigate to the Customer record in question via the Customer list in the left navigation.
+Navigate to the Customer record in question via the Customer list in the left navigation.
 Once you have located the Customer in question, click on the blue ‘Open’ icon to bring up the record.

-Once you have opened the Contact record you want to provide access to the portal (by clicking the ‘Open’ icon next to their name), click the ‘Edit Record’ button at the top of the page to enter edit mode.
+Once you have opened the Contact record, you want to provide access to the portal (by clicking the ‘Open’ icon next to their name), click the ‘Edit Record’ button at the top of the page to enter edit mode.